 This procedure involves fusing (or “soldering”) the great toe joint (first MTP joint) together.
 The goal of surgery is to make the great joint solidly aligned and immobile.
-This eliminates much of the pain since there will now be NO motion through the arthritic joint.
+This relieves much of the pain since motion through the arthritic joint is eliminated.
 Great toe fusion is typically performed in patients who already have significant arthritis of the 1st MTP joint (late stage or severe hallux rigidus).
 It can also be successfully used, however, as a salvage procedure for patients with severe bunion deformities (hallux valgus).
 To fuse the great toe joint, any remnant cartilage on the arthritic joint surface is removed and the underlying bone is prepared for fusion.
 The joint is positioned in a manner which maximizes walking ability and maintains acceptable clinical alignment.
 This is traditionally done with the toe positioned so that it just gently touches the ground in a weight bearing position.
-The fused joint is typically fixated with two or three screws (See Figure #1), although alternatively a plate may be used to stabilize the joint.
+The fused joint is typically fixated with two or three screws (See Figure #1), although alternatively, a plate may be used to stabilize the joint.

-Recovery requires a period of 6 to 12 weeks to allow for adequate healing, depending upon the age and overall health status of the patient.
-During this time, it may be possible to bear some weight through the heel provide a cast or a stiff soled boot (ex.
+Depending upon the age and overall health status of the patient, recovery requires a period of 6 to 12 weeks to allow for adequate healing.
+During this time, it may be possible to bear some weight through the heel, provided a cast or a stiff soled boot (ex.
 Cam Walker) is used.
-The exact recovery plan will be determined by the surgeon and quality of the patient’s bone.
+The exact recovery plan will be determined by the surgeon and by the quality of the patient’s bone.
 Following a period of early healing (usually 6 weeks), patients are able to increase their activity level and transition to a stiff-soled shoe with a wide-toe box.
 Post-operative compliance with any weight-bearing and/or physiotherapy protocol is critical to avoid failure of fixation (hardware), loss of alignment, or non-union, all of which can result in the need for further revision surgery if they occur.

 Potential General Complications